 Explore the stunning Lalbagh Botanical Garden in Bangalore, home to over 2100 species of plants.
 Discover ancient landmarks, beautiful landscapes, and enjoy a delicious breakfast at a famous eatery.

-- Lalbagh West Gate - The Govt.
-Approved Guide will meet and greet you at the entrance of the West Gate in front of the Ticket Counter.
-Lalbagh has four gates - East, West, North and South.
-The West Gate is on the R V Road and near to the Lalbagh Metro station.
+- Lalbagh West Gate - The government-approved guide will warmly welcome visitors at the entrance of the West Gate, located in front of the Ticket Counter.
+Lalbagh features four gates: East, West, North, and South.
+The West Gate is situated on R V Road, conveniently near the Lalbagh Metro station.

-- Lalbagh West Gate - The Govt.
-Approved Guide will meet and greet you at the entrance of the West Gate in front of the Ticket Counter.
-Lalbagh has four gates - East, West, North and South.
-The West Gate is on the R V Road and near to the Lalbagh Metro station.
+- Lalbagh West Gate - The government-approved guide will warmly welcome visitors at the entrance of the West Gate, located in front of the Ticket Counter.
+Lalbagh features four gates: East, West, North, and South.
+The West Gate is situated on R V Road, conveniently near the Lalbagh Metro station.

 - Breakfast included